 Understanding how antibodies are made and the pros and cons of the different types of antibodies is critical when it's time to design your experiments and generate reproducible data.
-Here we’ll take a look at the biological mechanisms that allow for the incredible functional diversity of antibodies and consider the various ways that antibodies can be classified.
+In Part 1 of the Antibody Essentials series, we discussed how antibodies are made, their structure and function, and other antibody basics.
+Here, we’ll take a look at the biological mechanisms that allow for the incredible functional diversity of antibodies and consider the various ways that antibodies can be classified.

 Understanding Antibody Diversity and Classification

 As you already know, an antibody is a complex protein made by a particular class of immune cells, called B cells, during the adaptive immune response.
 The immune system needs the ability to recognize thousands of different potential pathogens that it may encounter over the lifetime of the animal, but with an almost infinite number of antigens available, how can B cells produce antibodies against all these potential targets?
 To address this question, let’s briefly explore some of the basics of how B cells develop to understand their role in immunology.